God Said No: Tour

-The album will be supported by the God Said No World Tour, which includes dates in the United States, Canada, Japan, Indonesia and Australia.
-The tour began in Melbourne, Australia at the Festival Hall on July 15, 2024, and will conclude in San Diego, California at the Rady Shell at Jacobs Park on October 11, 2024.
+The album was supported by the God Said No World Tour, which included dates in the United States, Canada, Japan, Indonesia and Australia.
+The tour began in Melbourne, Australia at the Festival Hall on July 15, 2024, and concluded in San Diego, California at the Rady Shell at Jacobs Park on October 11, 2024.

 Commercial performance

 God Said No debuted at number 56 on the US Billboard 200 and number 14 on the Top Rock & Alternative Albums chart with 10,000 pure album sales.